-COMPETING FITNESS PSYCHOLOGY
+FITNESS PSYCHOLOGY

 Written by Frosso Patsou

 You don’t have to be a professional or an Olympics champion to be considered a successful athlete.
-You don’t need to have won national or other major leagues championships and dozens of cups and medals decorating your house walls in order to show that you have reached the maximum of your athletic performance.
+You don’t need to have won national or other major league championships and dozens of cups and medals decorating your house walls in order to show that you have reached the maximum of your athletic performance.

 Successful athletes share a common denominator.
 They are determined to devote themselves to what they’re doing, to try as much as possible and to remain committed to their goals, even if it leads to exhaustion and a lot of training in order to enhance their natural abilities.